derek73/python-nameparser/README.rst

 Release Log
 -----------

+    * 0.2.4
+        - Adjust logging, don't set basicConfig.
+Fix #10 and #26.
+        - Remove 'ben' from PREFICES because it's more common as a name than a prefix.
-    * 0.2.3 - Fix overzealous Mac regex
+    * 0.2.3 - Fix overzealous "Mac" regex
     * 0.2.2 - Fix parsing error
     * 0.2.0
         - Significant refactor of parsing logic.
 Handle conjunctions and prefixes before